Classification algorithms applied to structure formation simulations: Dark matter particles classification

 The number of particles correctly classified (TPR) and the number of particles incorrectly classified as true (FPR) are shown in figure \ref{fig:4.2}.
 The tests performed for the decision tree gave an accuracy value of 0.77 $ \pm $ 0.01, with a value of AUC $ = $ 0.846.
 For the random forest, the accuracy was 0.78 $ \pm $ 0.01 and AUC value $ = $ 0.866.

-It can be seen in Figure \ref{fig:4.2} that TPR decreases as the FPR also decreases.
+It can be seen in figure \ref{fig:4.2} that TPR decreases as the FPR also decreases.
 Decision algorithms have been able to predict in a good way whether a particle will end up in a halo or not, depending on the overdensity of the dark matter density field from the initial conditions.

 Also as part of the algorithm evaluation, the learning curves of the decision tree and random forest are described in figure \ref{FIG:4.4}.
 The upper part corresponds to the decision tree, while the lower part represents the random forest.
 Both methods adjust their performance well as the number of tests and validation elements increase, reaching a value almost parallel to that reported by the training set.
-As the training curves neither increase nor the validation curves fall after performing the tests with \textit {cross-validation} it is possible to conclude that both methods are well fitted.
+As the training curves neither increase nor the validation curves fall after performing the tests with \textit {cross-validation} it is possible to conclude that both methods are well fitted. \jch{Additionally other methods like Logistic Regression and even Naive Bayes were tested, nevertheless the process of decision making of those algorithms does not quite fit the overall result we aim for.
+The use of Random Forest and Decision Trees has the advantage of being more visual, less biased and with no overfitting when it comes to making decisions for unseen data.}